 Founded in 1790, the Sandeman story is a long and fascinating one.
 It may be the most recognized Porto in the world.
 The caped silhouette of “The Don” is an iconic image in fortified wines.
 And while you can learn about that from their website, what I’m happy to teach you about today is their well-known white port.

 The fortified wine known as Port is named for the city of Oporto, the place where the Duoro River meets the Atlantic Ocean.
 This has been a thriving seaport serving all of Europe for centuries.
 The style of Port we know now began as a means of preserving wine for long sea voyages in the 17th century.

 The term “fortified” means strengthened.
 Brandy was added to the wines to protect them from microbial spoilage on their long journey.
 Since sweet wines were the preferred style of the time, the brandy was also used to stop fermentation before all the sugar was converted.
 Little more than technology has changed over the centuries.

-Golden apricot in color with aromas of butterscotch and candied orange slices, it made me think of a warm kitchen in winter with a buttery cake in the oven.
+Golden apricot in color with aromas of butterscotch and candied orange slices, this White Porto made me think of a warm kitchen in winter with a buttery cake in the oven.
 On the palate, a burst of acidity followed by flavors of caramelized oranges, toasted hazelnuts, caramel sauce, finishing with savory aromas of a good cigar.

 Other than the focussed sweetness, I was reminded of Fino sherry.
 I was craving Marcona almonds and briny olives.
 I tried it at room temperature and slightly chilled.
 I preferred the latter – the acidity was more focussed and the savory, herbaceous aromas were enhanced.
 I recommend enjoying this with a variety of cheeses, salumi, olives, and crusty bread.
 I also plan to play with it in cocktails – when I create a good one, I will be sure to share it here!

 When to serve this White Porto